abhinavbammidi1401/Projects/RestaurantManagementSystem/README.md

 Manager : Id-1000, Password-9999
 Staff: Id-1100, Password-9998

+The Manager of course, has access to all the functions in the system, but the staff can only access limited functions.
+Taking orders, clocking out(of course), and viewing the menu.

 ## Show menu
 You can see all menu items by clicking ALL button, and items in particular categories by clicking Drink, Alcohol, Main, or Dessert button.
 ## Taking order